ray-project/ray/doc/source/rllib/checkpointing.rst

 The ``rllib_checkpoint.json`` file is for your convenience only and RLlib doesn't used this file.

 The ``class_and_ctor_args.pkl`` file stores meta information needed to construct a "fresh" object, without any particular state.
-This information, as the file name suggests, contains the class of the saved object and its constructor arguments and keyword arguments.
+This information, as the filename suggests, contains the class of the saved object and its constructor arguments and keyword arguments.
 RLlib uses this file to create the initial new object when calling :py:meth:`~ray.rllib.utils.checkpoints.Checkpointable.from_checkpoint`.

 Finally, the ``.._state.pkl`` file contains the pickled state dict of the saved object.
 RLlib obtains this state dict